The Hunter (2011 Australian film): Plot

 While hiking to check his traps, Martin is ambushed by a rival Red Leaf operative sent to replace him.
 The man binds Martin's hands and instructs Martin to lead him to the tiger's cave, but Martin instead leads the operative past one of his steel traps.
 The operative steps on the trap, and its metal teeth bind his leg.
 The operative drops both rifles.
 Martin frees his hands, picks up one of the rifles, and kills the operative just as the operative frees himself from the trap and lunges for the other rifle.
-Searching the man's pockets, Martin finds the map he left with the Armstrong's, and realizes the operative has been to their house.
+Searching the man's pockets, Martin finds the map he left with the Armstrong's, and realises the operative has been to their house.
 Martin returns to the Armstrong residence to find it burnt down.
 Confronting Mindy, he learns that Lucy and Katie had perished in the fire that Mindy claims broke out by accident, but Jamie survived and was taken by the authorities.
 Martin sets out into the bush once more to find the Tasmanian tiger and put an end to Red Leaf's pursuit.
 He finally finds the creature and reluctantly shoots it, then proceeds to cremate it in order to remove all traces of its existence.

 Martin returns to town and calls Red Leaf, informing them that what they are looking for is "gone forever".
 He then goes to a school where Jamie sits alone on a bench.
 When Jamie sees Martin, he runs excitedly toward him and the two embrace.

+Production

+The Hunter is a drama film, directed by Daniel Nettheim and produced by Vincent Sheehan, based on the 1999 novel of the same name by Julia Leigh.

+Willem Dafoe, Sam Neill, and Frances O'Connor were cast in the lead roles.

 Filming locations

-The movie was filmed entirely in Tasmania, locations include:
+The movie was filmed entirely in Tasmania.
+The filming locations included: